SACHSTech/careers-in-computer-science-Ajuaman/README.md

 **First Year Courses**

-- Information Systems Security
+- **CBER-701: Information Systems Security**
+> A course about the protection of information systems against unauthorized access to or modification of information
-- Communication Networks
+- **CBER-702: Communication Networks**
+> The study of communication between servers
-- Cryptography & Network Security
+- **CBER-704: Cryptography & Network Security**
+> A course about protecting information and communications through the use of codes and cracking ciphers
-- Web Security
+- **CBER-705: Web Security**
+> A tutorial course on keeping websites secure
-- Software Security
+- **CBER-711: Software Security**
+> A course on keeping written software or scripts safe from malware or other bugs
-- Cyber Forensics
+- **CBER-703: Cyber Forensics**
+> Cyber forensics is defined as the application of investigation and analysis techniques to gather and preserve evidence from a particular computing device
-- Mobile Network Security
+- **CBER-706: Mobile Network Security**
+> About protecting sensitive information stored on and transmitted by laptops,
-- Cloud Security
+- **CBER-707: Cloud Security**
+> The process of protecting cloud data
-- Ethical Hacking and Defense
+- **CBER-721: Ethical Hacking and Defense**
+> A course aboutdetecting vulnerabilities in an application, system, or organization's infrastructure

+**Additional Requirements**

+Students must also complete a final Capstone Project in order to graduate with their certificate.